 Nutrition and nutrients

 - Probiotics.
 A healthy gut is necessary for a healthy brain.
 The gut microbiome is sometimes referred to as the “second brain.”
-95% of the body’s serotonin is produced by the gut nerve cells, and every class of neurotransmitters found in the brain is also found in the gut.
-Microbiota and nerve cells in the gut products more than 40 neurotransmitters.
+95% of the body's serotonin is produced by the gut nerve cells, and every class of neurotransmitters found in the brain is also found in the gut.
+Microbiota and nerve cells in the gut produce more than 40 neurotransmitters.
 Also, most of your immune system resides in your gut.
 I recently wrote a about it.

 Zinc.
 Zinc nourishes the entire brain.
 It also helps create a lot of the neurotransmitters that help relay messages between neurons.
 The production of melatonin depends on zinc.
 It also helps with immune function.
 Lots of us with brain health issues have problems with inflammation of the brain and inflammation is an immune response.
 In studies of children, those with the lowest blood levels of zinc had the highest levels of inattention, distractability, hyperactivity, impulsivity and other symptoms.